albertopiras/react-products-dictionary/README.md

  * ProductsProvider (products management)

+The JSON product list is retrieved from the server with a GET api call.
-All the insertions/updates and removals are asyncronous Promises to simulate a Backend Interaction.
+All the dictionary's insertions/updates and removals are asyncronous Promises to simulate a Backend Interaction.
 All these Promises return a `Message` object with the following properties:

 ```